-Household Waste Recycling Centres (HWRCs) - online appointment system to visit made since reopening.
-Partnership working with Cwm Environmental, IT, marketing and media and customer services was paramount to this success.
+Household Waste Recycling Centres (HWRCs) - online appointment system to visit

-In order to make sure Household Waste Recycling Centres (HWRCs) were opened after the first lockdown on 26th May adhering to all government guidelines, officers rallied to set up an appointmentbased system online to make residents visits safe for all concerned whilst making it as easy as possible for people to dispose of their waste.
-The result of this has seen 85,000 appointments successfully
+In order to make sure Household Waste Recycling Centres (HWRCs) were opened after the first lockdown on 26th May adhering to all government guidelines, officers rallied to set up an appointment-based system online to make residents visits safe for all concerned whilst making it as easy as possible for people to dispose of their waste.
+The result of this has seen 85,000 appointments successfully made since reopening.
+Partnership working with Cwm Environmental,